PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: System Model

 \subsubsection{Channel Capacity}

-Due to the limited channel capacity, the total number of tasks transmitted through a channel cannot exceed its maximum capacity ($M_c^\mathit{max}$).
-Based on the properties of the cumulative distribution function of the Poisson distribution \cite{patil2012comparison}, we use the following constraint to ensure that each channel is conflict-free with confidence level $1-\alpha$ \cite{zhou2018channel,guo2021scheduling}:
+Denote the capacity of channel $c$ as $M_c^\mathrm{max}$.
+Based on the properties of the cumulative distribution function of the Poisson distribution~\cite{patil2012comparison}, we introduce the following constraint to ensure that each channel is conflict-free with confidence level $1-\alpha$~\cite{zhou2018channel,guo2021scheduling}: